Ivanka Trump Gives Dad An ‘A’ In His Job As President, But Says They Don’t Always Agree

-Ivanka Trump is one of her father’s most loyal supporters, but she’s openly admitted that they don’t always agree on all of the issues.
+Ivanka Trump is one of her father’s most loyal supporters, but she’s openly admitted that they don’t always agree on all issues.
 The first daughter and assistant to the president appeared once again on Fox and Friends Monday for an interview and opened up about how she feels her father is performing in office.

 The Hill recapped several questions Ivanka Trump was asked by the hosts and let it be known that she thinks dad is doing just fine overall leading the country.
 Despite the turbulent atmosphere in Washington and the entire nation over the looming healthcare bill, Ivanka believes things are going well.